novazer/fg2/README.md

 ### Upgrading / Restarting
 1. `cd myfolder/fg2/`
 1. `git pull` (optional: this gets you the latest changes from the repo)
-1. `docker-compose up --build -d --remove-orphans`
+1. `docker compose up --build -d --remove-orphans`
 1. `./build-fw.sh` (if you want to update the firmware as well)

 ## Management

+### Admin tools
+After running, you can access the management tools:
+- http://localhost:8072 - RabbitMQ Management (guest, guest)
+- http://localhost:8088 - Mongo Express (admin, pass)
+- http://localhost:8086 - InfluxDB UI (*see `.env`*)

 ### Backup
 1. `cd myfolder/fg2/`